cisnlp/Mexa/README.md

 ## Compute

-Follow steps 1 to 3, prepare your data, and run 2 bash commands!
+Follow steps 1 to 3, prepare your data, and run 2 commands!

 ### 1) Preparing a Parallel Dataset